JingOS-team/plasma-workspace/README.md

 ## Features

-* plasma-work is a touch friendly and beautiful application.
-It offers:

 * Run on JingOS platform

 * Brand new UI & UE with JingOS-style , based on JingUI Framework